berbiche/dotfiles/README.md

 I use Gnome Keyring to manage my secrets (SSH, GPG) and to have a graphical prompt to unlock my keys.

+## Structure

+My configuration is organized as follows:

+- `./flake.nix`: contains my system definitions

+- `./top-level`: contains logic to load my custom NixOS/Darwin/Home Manager modules and the basic common setup used by all my systems.

+  This is where some of the options that I use in my configuration are defined.

+- `./user`: declares an active user, note that my system configuration does not support using multiple users yet.

+- `./host`: this is where I define each host

+- `./modules`: this is where I define my custom modules.

+   These modules are loaded automatically depending on the platform by `./top-level/module.nix`

+- `./cachix`: this folder is owned by cachix and serves to fetch binary files from trusted sources without having to build packages (substituers).

 ## Initial setup

 1. Clone this repository.